-Another reason for wisteria blooming problems is the environment they are growing in.
-Wisteria vines that lack full sun or proper drainage may be stressed and, while they will grow leaves, they will not bloom.
+Another reason for wisteria blooming problems is the environment they’re growing in.
+Wisteria vines that lack full sun or proper drainage may be stressed, and while they will grow leaves, they will not bloom.

-Improper fertilization may also be the answer to the question of why is my wisteria not blooming.
+Improper fertilization may be the answer to the question.
 Fertilizing in the spring can encourage leaf growth and discourage blooms.

 Lack of maturity may also be the culprit.
-Most wisteria bought in plant nurseries are the proper age to start blooming; but if your wisteria was grown from seed, or given to you by a friend, it simply may not be old enough to flower yet.
-Wisteria must be 7-15 years old before they are old enough to bloom.
+Most wisteria bought in plant nurseries are the proper age to start blooming, but if your wisteria was grown from seed or given to you by a friend, it simply may not be old enough to flower yet.
+Wisteria must be 7 to 15 years old before they are old enough to bloom.

-The last, and least likely, reason a wisteria won’t bloom is over pruning.
-Over pruning will remove the flower buds.
-It is extremely difficult to over prune a wisteria, though.
+The last, and least likely reason a wisteria won’t bloom is over-pruning.
+Over-pruning will remove the flower buds.
+It is extremely difficult to over prune a wisteria, however.

 How to Get Wisteria to Bloom

-The other way to reduce the amount of nitrogen a wisteria plant is getting is to root prune the plant.
+The other way to reduce the amount of nitrogen a wisteria plant is getting is to root-prune the plant.
 This is done by taking a shovel and driving it into the ground in a circle around the wisteria.
-Make sure that you do root pruning at least 3 feet from the trunk, as root pruning too close to the plant can kill it.
-Using root pruning as a way how to get a wisteria to flower reduces the amount of roots and, by default, the amount of nitrogen those roots take up.
+Make sure that you do root pruning at least 3 feet (91 cm.) from the trunk, as root pruning too close to the plant can kill it.
+Using root pruning as a way how to get a wisteria to flower reduces the number of roots and, by default, the amount of nitrogen those roots take up.

 If these methods do not work to correct your wisteria blooming problems, you can check to see if one of the other reasons may be the problem.
 Is the plant getting enough sun?
-Is their proper drainage?
+Is there proper drainage?
 Are you fertilizing at the right time, which is in the fall?
 Are you pruning properly?
-And is your wisteria old enough to bloom.
+And is your wisteria old enough to bloom?

-Wondering why is my wisteria not blooming is frustrating when you don’t know the answer.
-But now that you know how to get wisteria to bloom, you can start to enjoy the lovely flowers a wisteria produces.
+Wondering why wisteria not blooming is frustrating when you don’t know the answer, so it’s important to know how to get wisteria to bloom so you can start to enjoy the lovely flowers a wisteria produces.